matwilso/matwilso.github.io/_posts/gpt-sim.md

 To caveat, it's hard to say how far we are from YouTube-GPT.
 It's possible that patching up current limitations proves to be extremely difficult.
 It’s possible text is a uniquely well-suited modality for progress here.
 But also there is image-GPT, and though it’s hella compute expensive, it at least strongly suggests that other modalities are conquerable.
 And to further caveat, if we do get YouTube-GPT, it’s probably not as simple as taking it out-of-the-box and using it for high-fidelity simulation.
-But with the wide range of tools already built on top of GPT3, it seems possible to jerry-rig this or at least use it to help bootstrap.
+But with the wide range of tools already built on top of GPT3, it seems possible to jerry-rig this.

 ...

-Extrapolating forward, I can much more clearly imagine super powerful AI systems, compared to say, a year ago.
+Extrapolating forward, I can much more clearly imagine super powerful AI systems, compared to say, even a few months ago.

 It now seems pretty clear that we can build such systems using fairly stupid methods (~[Prosaic AI](https://ai-alignment.com/prosaic-ai-control-b959644d79c2)).
 Though it is still primitive in many ways, I don't think I would have expected GPT to be able to do some of the things that it can.